-Young people in Zambia face high rates of teen pregnancy and heightened risk of HIV.
-The situation is more dire in Samfya District, an isolated region of island communities, but talking about sex is taboo.
-Voluntary Service Overseas (VSO) partnered with the government and Planned Parenthood Association of Zambia to tackle sexual health taboos.
-Their Adolescent Training and Local Knowledge (TALK) project brings together community volunteers and youth groups to strengthen sexual and reproductive health and rights (SRHR).
+Young people in Zambia face high rates of teen pregnancy and a heightened risk of HIV.
+The situation is more dire in Samfya District, an isolated region of island communities but talking about sex is taboo.
+VSO International partnered with the government and Planned Parenthood Association of Zambia to tackle sexual health taboos.
+VSO's Adolescent TALK (Training and Local Knowledge) project brings together volunteers and youth groups to strengthen sexual and reproductive health and rights (SRHR).

-In July, VSO Zambia launched TALK II, which adds Talking Books to the mix.
-The project aims is to inform and empower young people, so they can make healthy decisions for good health and well-being (Sustainable Development Goal 3).
+In July, VSO Zambia launched the TALK II project, which adds Talking Books to the mix.
+The goal is to engage, inform, and empower young people, so they can make healthy decisions for good health and well-being (Sustainable Development Goal 3).

 The Zambia government is working to strengthen adolescent sexual health education and services.
 However, young people continue to face challenges, including low contraceptive use, poor menstrual hygiene management, teen pregnancy, early marriage, STI/HIV infection, and gender-based violence.

 Samfya District, Luapula Province, has the second-highest rate of child marriage (50%) in the country.
 HIV prevalence is higher (9%) than the national average (5%).
 The average age of sexual debut and cultural marriage is 12 years.
 Children as young as 10 years are engaged in transactional sex, and by 18 years, 53% of girls are married and 30% are pregnant or already mothers.

 Communities in Samfya are reliant on small-scale agriculture and transient fishing.
 Parents are often away, working to grow food and catch fish.
 Adolescents are on their own for extended periods of time, which puts them at greater risk.

 Young listeners listen to a Talking Book message.